 Washington, January 13 .- Ratifications of the American-Chinese commercial treaty were exchanged at the state department today by Secretary Hay and Sir Chentung Liang-Cheng, the Chinese minister here.
-The treaty "A hideous absorbtion of night and provides for the opening of the ports of Makden and Antung, in Manchuria, to the world's commerce.
-The President today signed the proclamation putting into effect the treaty.
+The treaty of Mukden and Antung, in Manchuria, to the world's commerce.
+The Presi-

-The following statement was issued by the state department regarding the
+The following statement was issued latter.
+In that case, he said, there by the state department regarding the

-"Although relating in its principal provisions to questions of commerce of navigation, removing restrictions which have hampered them both in China, it also treats of a number of rangements had been completed, bequestion of great importance to the gan the procession, which has been people of the two countries.
-For example it defines the rights and privileges of the diplomatic and consular officers and of American citizens, especially missionaries residing in China and insures the latter enjoyment of rights which they have only had in the past practically by toleration.
-The treaty also deals with trade marks, copyrights and patents, ensuring them a fair degree of protection in China -a thing which they have had very little of in the past.
+"Although relating in its principal provisions to questions of commerce of navigation, removing restrictions which have hampered them both in velt as his guide and he had no doubt | China, it also treats of a number of question of great importance to the people of the two countries.
+For example it defines the rights and privileges of the diplomatic and consular officers and of American citizens, especially missionaries residing in China and insures the latter enjoyment of rights which they have only had in treaty also deals with trade marks, copyrights and patents, ensuring them a fair degree of protection in China -a thing which they have had very little of in the past.
 Perhaps the provision of the treaty which interests most the public, is the opening of two new localities in Manchuria to foreign trade-the city of Mukden and the town of Antung on the Yalu river.
 It is to be noted in this connection that the Japanese-Chinese treaty, the ratifications of which were exchanged yesterday at Pekin, secures also to international trade the opening of the port of Tatung Kou, about 13 miles below Antung and at the mouth of the Yalu.
-It is highly probable that the presdate of American consular officers side.
-Brief addresses will be made by and those of other nationalities-for men prominent in the Southern states. all the nations having treaties with China acquire by our treaty and that with Japan, the right to establish consulates at these places-will greatly tend to the establishment of order in this much disturbed borderland of China, and will powerfully contribute toward insuring the principles of stands irrevocably committed, as well as aiding in insuring the intergrity of China and its administratve control over its Manchurian provinces."
+Discussing the act of Col. Black, It is highly probable that the presall the nations having treaties with China acquire by our treaty and that with Japan, the right to establish consulates at these places-will greatly tend to the establishment of order in this much disturbed borderland of China, and will powerfully contribute toward insuring the principles of the 'open door' to which this country stands irrevocably committed, as well as aiding in insuring the intergrity of China and its administrative control over its Manchurian provinces.'

-Virginia General Assembly Hears the Governor's Message.
+Governor's Message.

 Richmond, Va., January 13 .- The general assembly organized today with John F. Ryan, as speaker of the House and Lieutenant Governor Willard presiding in the Senate.
 The governor's message which was transmitted to both houses is brief, but comprehensive.
-It is outspoken for pure elections and a general primary law which will include the nomination of United States Senators; urges econemy, pleads for an extension of the school term, recommends the establishment of an institution for the education of colored deaf, dumb and blind children and for systematic construction and maintenance of public highways.
-The governor also recommends that the Senate make provisions for securing'a complete roster of Virginia troops that served in the Confederate
+It is outspoken for pure elections and a general primary law which will include the nomination of school term, recommends the establishment of an institution for the educhildren and for systematic construction and maintenance of public highways.
+The governor also recommends that the Senate make provisions for securing a complete roster of Virginia troops that served in the Confederate